 “For the purposes of this section, THC is removed from Schedule I contained in section 152.02, subdivision 2, and inserted in Schedule II … .”

-So, the statute the court cites to justify denial of a jury trial actually undermines the Court’s “Schedule 1 – no medical use” argument.
+So, the statute the court cites to justify denial of a jury trial, undermines the Court’s “Schedule 1 – no medical use” argument.
 That very statute removes marijuana from Schedule 1 for its purposes.

 The Hanson case was from 1991.
 Much has changed since then, politically, legally, and in the medical research community, has it not?
 So would a modern Minnesota appellate court right this 1991 wrong?
 In 2014, it didn’t.

-It seems reasonable to conclude then, that the Minnesota courts are unlikely to remedy this injustice and restore our right to a fair jury trial, and our right to present a complete defense in Minnesota — at least not in the near term.
+It seems reasonable to conclude then, that the Minnesota courts are unlikely to remedy this injustice.
+And they may be slow to restore our rights to a jury trial, and to present a complete defense — at least not soon.

-That is why we need the Minnesota legislature to restore some measure of Liberty and Justice in Minnesota, by passing a Bill for a new statute guaranteeing your right to let the jury hear the truth, that medical marijuana is a lesser evil (if it is an evil at all) than violating the criminal law prohibiting marijuana.
+That is why we need the Minnesota legislature to restore some Liberty and Justice in Minnesota, by passing a Bill.
+We need a statute guaranteeing your right and the jury’s right to the truth; that medical marijuana is a lesser evil (if it is an evil at all), than violating the criminal law prohibiting marijuana.

-The Bill currently in the Minnesota legislature would restore the necessity defense to medical marijuana patients charged with a marijuana crime in Minnesota.
+The Bill currently in the Minnesota legislature would restore the medical necessity defense to medical marijuana patients charged with a marijuana crime.

-It would guarantee that the accused could use this as an affirmative defense — meaning the defendant would have the burden of showing prima facie evidence of medical necessity, and if successful, the ultimate burden of proving criminal guilt would then shift to the prosecution.
+It would guarantee that the accused could use this as an affirmative defense.
+That means the defendant would have the initial burden of showing prima facie evidence of medical necessity.
+And if successful, the ultimate burden of proving criminal guilt would then shift to the prosecution.